AlmaLiezenga/Escaping_Suburbia/Accessibility_Analysis/README.md

-with the output of the trip planning accessibility analysis can be conducted. this folder contains python notebooks but also some excel example tables.
+with the output of the trip planning accessibility analysis can be conducted.
+This folder contains python notebooks that show how cumulative access scores were created from the output of the trip planning efforts.
-Following files

-* This data is made up!
-Just making sure, no real data here.